 STEP 4: Sauté the vegetables

-- Use the same pot which we used to prepare the meat.
-Reduce temperature to medium heat, add butter and any leftover bacon from larding.
+- Use the same pot that we used to prepare the meat.
+Reduce temperature to medium heat, and add butter and any leftover fat bacon from larding.

 - Add diced carrots, parsley roots, and celeriac.
 Cook until slightly golden, stirring occasionally.